home-assistant/home-assistant.io/source/_components/notify.pushover.markdown

 The [Pushover service](https://pushover.net/) is a platform for the notify component.
 This allows components to send messages to the user using Pushover.

-In order to get an API key you need to go to the [Pushover website](https://pushover.net) and register a new application.
-From the website you can also retrieve your user key.
+In order to get an API key you need to [register an application](https://pushover.net/apps/clone/home_assistant) on the Pushover website.
+Your Pushover user key can be found on the [Pushover dashboard](https://pushover.net/dashboard).

 To use Pushover notifications, add the following to your `configuration.yaml` file: